 1 teaspoon pure vanilla extract

-Combine the milk, heavy cream, and basil in a heavy bottomed saucepan.
-Heat gently, until just simmering, and remove from the heat.
-Let cool, and refrigerate for at least 2 hours and up to overnight.
-Remove basil leaves from cream, squeezing any ‘basil juice’ from the leaves into the cream.
+Combine the milk, half and half, and basil in a heavy bottomed saucepan.
+Heat gently over medium heat until just simmering, then remove from the heat.
+Let cool and refrigerate for at least 2 hours and up to overnight (the longer it sits, the stronger the flavor will be).
+Remove the basil leaves from cream, and then squeeze the leaves over the cream.
+Discard the leaves.